hyperledger/fabric/docs/source/private-data-arch.rst

-A collection definition contains one or more collections, each having a policy definition listing the organizations in the collection, as well as properties used to control endorsement and, optionally, whether the data will be purged.
+A collection definition contains one or more collections, each having a policy definition listing the organizations in the collection, as well as properties used to control dissemination of private data at endorsement time and, optionally, whether the data will be purged.

-The collection definition gets deployed to the channel at the time of chaincode instantiation.
+The collection definition gets deployed to the channel at the time of chaincode instantiation (or upgrade).
 If using the peer CLI to instantiate the chaincode, the collection definition file is passed to the chaincode instantiation using the ``--collections-config`` flag.
 If using a client SDK, check the `SDK documentation <https://fabric-sdk-node.github.io/>`_ for information on providing the collection